tedneward/Azgaarnoth/Creatures/Demons.md

 >- **Challenge** 4
 >___
 >#### Actions
->***Multiattack.***.
-The babau makes two Claw attacks.
+>***Multiattack.*** The babau makes two Claw attacks.
 It can replace one attack with a use of Spellcasting or Weakening Gaze.
 >
->***Claw.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 6 (1d4 + 4) slashing damage plus 2 (1d4) acid damage.
 >
->***Spellcasting.***.
-The babau casts one of the following spells, requiring no material components and using Wisdom as the spellcasting ability (spell save DC 11):
+>***Spellcasting.*** The babau casts one of the following spells, requiring no material components and using Wisdom as the spellcasting ability (spell save DC 11):
 >
 >At will: darkness, dispel magic, fear, heat metal, levitate
 >
->***Weakening Gaze.***.
-The babau targets one creature that it can see within 20 feet of it.
+>***Weakening Gaze.*** The babau targets one creature that it can see within 20 feet of it.
 The target must make a DC 13 Constitution saving throw.
 On a failed save, the target deals only half damage with weapon attacks that use Strength for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >

 ---